castai/docs/docs/guides/agent-monitoring.md

 # CAST AI agent health monitoring

+CAST AI agent deployed inside customer's cluster is a critical part of the solution, hence monitoring its status is vital.
+This document outlines recommended techniques for monitoring and understanding the health of the agent.

 ## Agent logs

 To quickly assess the state of the agent use standard `kubectl` command to access agent container logs: